+Action #

+٠ Title

-Action # Title Description Grades 4-8: one and one-half (1 1⁄2) miles Grades 9-12: two (2) miles It is our expectation that these services will result in increased performance of our unduplicated students on the ELA and Math CAASPP over the course of the next three years as well as maintain the high graduation rates, high attendance rates, and low chronic absenteeism rates for all student groups.
+Grades 4-8: two (2) miles Grades 9-12: two and one-half (2 1⁄2) miles It is the intent of the Sanger Unified to maintain the busing area to the following: Kindergarten: one-half (1⁄2) mile Grades 1-3: three-quarter (3⁄4) miles Grades 9-12: two (2) miles It is our expectation that these services will result in increased performance of our unduplicated students on the ELA and Math CAASPP over the course of the next three years as well as maintain the high graduation rates, high attendance rates, and low chronic absenteeism rates for all student groups.
 This action has been effective at keeping attendance rates at a high level.
 Class Size Reduction Sanger Unified's CA School Dashboard ELA and Mathematics Performance Indicators shows improvement is needed with respect to our English Learners and Socioeconomically Disadvantaged Students.
 To address this need, Sanger Unified is committed to maintaining and enhancing class size reduction in grades TK-12.
 Maximum class size for TK-6 is negotiated at 32.
-Maximum class size for 7-12 is negotiated at 34.
+Maximum class size for T-12 is negotiated at 34.
 This includes, but is not limited to additional staffing at middle school, high school, physical education and special education.
-It is our expectation that these services will result in increased performance In ELA CAASPP scores over the course of the next three years with an overarching district goal of proficient student literacy and numeracy by 3rd grade.
+It is our expectation that these services will result in increased performance in ELA CAASPP scores over the course of the next three years with an overarching district goal of proficient student literacy and numeracy by 3rd grade.
 This action has been a top request by district employee and Sanger Unified families.
-This action has been effective at increasing literacy
+This action has been effective at increasing literacy development and numeracy by the 3rd grade.
+Description

+Total Funds

+Contributing